 Important Facts we remember about depression and suicide:

 Everyone who is coming to the Walk needs to register whether you are walking, sponsoring a walker, or just planning to participate in being a part of the program activities.
 Since it is very important to register, please be sure to check back by Spring when you can register through our website.
 Please continue to follow our website as we will continue to update it with information.

-Please continue to our Events Page (click here) to read about the schedule and events of our Walk.
+Please continue to our Events Page (click here) to read about the schedule parking, events and other details of our Walk.